SumanthPandiri/IDEALabMLTool/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

 # IDEALabMLTool
+Feel free to use the images from the static to upload to the data center.
+Create classes for each group of images, name the classes by clicking on the "New Class" text box, and upload your images.
+Once you're done, hit train, and predict.
+To retest things, hit train again and predict again to shuffle the train test split.

+Note: Til the UI processes are refined, please upload images 4 at a time.

+Developed By Sumanth Pandiri, IDEA Lab Clemson University.